In The News

 When the consumer is ready to make a purchase, he or she goes to a merchant that supports the technology and they chose what they want to buy and then start the check-out process.
 When going through the buy process, the consumer will be asked to give the PIN and the unique number generated by the fob.
 The merchant will likely be going to a third-party service that has an application that can match the exact number the fob will create to see if the number provided by the consumer matches or not.
 If it does you have authenticated the consumer, if it does not you would then reject the order or attempt another authentication technique.

 If the consumer can authenticate via the secure token, then you would accept the order.
 If the consumer cannot authenticate, you would reject the order.
-If a consumer comes in that is not using the secure token, you will have to have processes in place to catch fraud with these orders.
+If a consumer comes in that is not using the secure token you will need to have processes in place to catch fraud with these orders.

 If you support this type of solution you should also set up a process to confirm a card is not supposed to be using a secure token.
 This will prevent you from processing an order for a consumer that had their card stolen, and is being used fraudulently.